 Picture the great city of Mrakallon at the height of its eponymous era.

 A shallow mile-wide river, the Fwaath, flows through the Pezreeman capital.
-The waters at the city's centre are obstructed by an eyot, and upon this urban river-island (linked by two short bridges to either bank) rears the fantastic Diffomand.
+The waters at the city's centre are obstructed by an eyot.
+Upon this urban river-island (which is linked by two short bridges to either bank) rears the fantastic Diffomand.

 The uniqueness of this building does not simply lie in its architecture, though its trio of concentric halls resembles no other structure on the planet Neptune.
 The comparison with a beating heart is almost literal.
-A combination Parliament building, police headquarters, judgemental court and Council Palace, the Diffomand is in constant, heaving motion.
+A combination Parliament building, police headquarters, judgemental court and Council Palace, the Diffomand is not only "alive" with crowds; it itself is in constant, heaving motion.

-Powered by underground links to the ocean currents thousands of miles away, the palace's foundation invisibly churns, to raise, every ten minutes or so, a different hall to its full height.
-Within half an hour therefore, each hall, representing each class of the population, has taken its turn to loom over the other two, to symbolize its own arguable supremacy, to exalt its own representatives; and so, every half hour, every member of the Diffomand is pleased.
+Powered by underground links to the ocean currents thousands of miles away, the palace's foundation udergoes a convective cycle which invisibly churns to raise, every ten minutes or so, a different hall to its full height.
+Within half an hour therefore, each hall, representing each class of the population, has taken its turn to loom over the other two.
+Each hall in succession thus gets symbolically to argue its own supremacy, to exalt its own representatives; and so, every half hour, every member of the Diffomand is pleased.

-This slow majestic cycle, amid the wider scintillations of the urban panorama, has an inexorably reassuring effect, even upon the condemned.
+So are others: the satisfaction is diffused amongst members of the public.
+Even the wretches who are permitted to watch from afar, as they sprawl on the south-west bridge, derive comfort from the prestigious sight.
+These members of the "fourth class" are convicted criminals who have had their limbs weakened so that they cannot stand or earn their own living.
+Reduced to beggary, nevertheless they are not so utterly cast out from Pezreeman society as to be banned from appreciating the up-down up-down pistonlike pump of the Diffomand, the slow majestic cycle which, amid the wider scintillations of the urban panorama, has an inexorably reassuring effect upon all, even the condemned.
 Defeat - if it must come - is easier to endure when meted out by greatness.
 Just as, in a literal physical sense, the highly devloped spatial awareness possessed by all Neptunians furnishes them with the ability to visualize a scene from other viewpoints than their own, so in a moral sense the crippled victims of justice are as overwhelmed as was Job in his final vision of the unanswerable All.
 The pitiless honesty of the Neptunian mind does not allow much scope to grumble.

 Old before his time, his useless legs stretched out before him, and his back propped against one of the pillars of the safety-boundary, Fnumbanoll sat at his customary place among the mendicants ranged along the margin of the south-west bridge.
+Today he had angled his position with more care than usual.
 With much puffing and panting he had placed himself obliquely, so that he could watch the river-bank end of the bridge, yet maintain peripheral vision of the Diffomand's cyclic heaving.

-"I can't remember ever having exactly said that it was."
+"I cannot exactly remember ever having said that it was."

 He drove his mind back to the task of surveillance.
 He sought to keep watch in two directions at once.

 When the outermost ring of the Diffomand gets to the top, the representatives of the vnurn - the peasantry - can literally look down upon those of the other two classes, and congratulate themselves, "We are the essential class: we feed them all."
-When the middle ring gets to the top, its members - the somarra - can look down both outwards and inwards, and congratulate themselves, "We are the ones who supply the bulk of the technicians and builders; we and we alone are fused with the lazh crystals which supply the power for our entire civilization; we are the mainstay of the advanced economy."
-And when the inner ring gets to the top, its members, in turn, can enjoy an awareness expressed in the words:
+When, next, the middle ring gets to the top, its members - the somarra - can look down both outwards and inwards, and congratulate themselves, "We are the ones who supply the bulk of the technicians and builders; we and we alone are fused with the lazh crystals which supply the power for our entire civilization; we are the mainstay of the advanced economy."
+And when, thirdly, the inner ring gets to the top, its members, in turn, can enjoy an awareness which might be expressed in the proud words:

-"We are the rarest category.
-We are those who have risen to independence from the links to the lazh.
-It is we who have the peasantry's personal freedom, combined with the power of the middling folk, plus our very own personal genius..."
+"We are the rarest category, with the best combination of qualities.
+Risen to independence from the lazh, we have recovered the peasantry's personal freedom, while we retain the power of the middling folk, plus our added personal genius..."

-Except... that this inmost class, the rutudu, take their supremacy so much for granted, that their conscious minds hardly ever need to indulge in self-congratulation.
-This annoying degree of modest arrogance especially applies to those experts, arising from the rutudu class, who are termed the domathmunn - the Interrogators.
+Except... that this inmost class, the rutudu, hardly require such self-congratulation: they take their supremacy so much for granted, it becomes as quiet as humility.
+Especially does this annoying degree of modest arrogance apply to those experts termed the domathmunn - the Interrogators.

 This was when a rutudu would be most likely to arrive.

 Fnumbanoll grasped the pillar beside him.
-Desperately clenching his weakened muscles he tried to sit up straighter, while intensifying his watch upon the shore-end of the bridge.
-Meanwhile his wife was tiresomely arguing, "Hmm, I seem to remember you saying, 'One may well reflect, that since one's life is over...'"
+Desperately clenching his weakened muscles he tried to sit up straighter while intensifying his watch upon the shore-end of the bridge.
+Meanwhile his wife was tiresomely persisting with her abstract argument, still seeking, in her well-meaning way, to score a point against him, to get him to admit to having suffered more despair in the past than at present, and hence, by implication, to harbouring hope.
+"Hmm, I seem to remember you saying, 'One may well reflect, that since one's life is over...'"

-He was proud of himself at that moment: proud that he had made the correct deductions from recent charitable dribblets of news from passers-by.
-Tasting the momentary tang of self-respect, he awoke to a blaze of longing.
-Thirst for recognition consumed him: a craving to be adequately noticed by the person who had condemned him.
+He was proud of himself at that moment.
+From recent charitable dribblets of news dropped by passers-by, he could now be sure that he had made the correct deduction.
+Tasting the momentary tang of self-respect, he awoke to a blaze of longing, to a craving that seized him, a consuming thirst for recognition, for being noticed by the person who had condemned him.
 And lo, the chance was approaching.

 ancient right, the condemned who waited on this bridge ought to be